bnklaiman/elpis/README.md

 ## How do I run this?

-Since this a library this is not meant to be "run".
+Since this is a library this is not meant to be "run".
 Due to the necessary use of closed-source files, this project is purely for educational purposes only.

 ## Credit where it's due:
 - Original inspiration: GitHub user SaxxonPike's [scharfricter](https://github.com/SaxxonPike/scharfrichter)